Unit 2 Ferry Wharf

-The aim of this blog is to highlight the cultural differences between London and Amsterdam, in regards to the indirect tax sector.
+This blog aims to highlight the cultural differences between London and Amsterdam, regarding the indirect tax sector.
 Now, don’t get me wrong, both cities offer an endless amount of opportunity, and much like every other city in the world, there are good and bad employers (but if you find yourself working long hours, that doesn’t necessarily mean that you work for a bad employer).

 There’s a long list of advantageous points for why London is a great city to work in, especially when first embarking on your VAT career.
 Numerous financial institutions have their headquarters positioned here, meaning you can gain experience from some of the most prestigious companies in the world.
 Not forgetting to mention, the numerous globally spread professional services firms.
 Steering away from the professional side, it’s essential (in my eyes) that we dive deeper into the working culture of Amsterdam: